tradingview/rest_integrations_docs/source/trading/Concepts.rst

 It is necessary for bracket orders in `/orders`_ to have a ``parentId`` field, the value of which is the ``id`` of their parent order.
 The ``parentType`` field of bracket orders has the ``order`` value.

+Modifying parent order with brackets, adding or removing brackets
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The result of editing the order in our UI is a PUT request to the broker’s server with new order parameters, including ``stopLoss`` and ``takeProfit`` fields, or one of them.
+If the user has deleted one of the brackets when changing the parent order, then it is necessary to send a removed bracket order with ``cancelled`` status in subsequent responses to the `/orders`_ request.
+Otherwise, an error will come up: this bracket will “hang” in our user interface in the table of orders and on the chart.
+The cancellation of one of the brackets should not lead to the cancellation of another bracket order and the parent order.